MohishKhadse55/Foord_Order_Application_React/Notes.md

 - You should have the store for to manage the logic of the component cause...
   - Suppose you have large components in the app.js then it becomes too much to handle that data on app.js so by having the store wich manage your components logic is better
+  - when parent component re evaluated its child component too are re evaluated